 Students in this curriculum are required to complete eight courses (2 core and 6 elective) and a capstone course.
+Students are required to take at least two out of the three core courses.
+The third core course is optional and can be taken as an elective.
 Coursework teaching is held from September until April of the academic year.
 There are usually four sessions of two contact hours per week for full-time students and two to three sessions of two contact hours per week for part-time students.